daat2/fitness_club/README.md

 * I carried out User Acceptance test by sending link to friends to test the navigation links and basic functionality.

 * The part of the requirements for the test is based on the user stories in the UX header.

+* All test meets the completion exit criteria for these project.